 ・ ・ View interactive

-Artist Collector Network is an ongoing data collecting and mapping research on the “nature” of the society of art.
-Both artists and collectors are invited to participate with a list of their collectors or artists, so that the data is provided from both parties of an acquisition.
-These lists of names are connected based on the relationship of being in the collection.
-Through the self-organizing software map, the names naturally find their position through connecting forces, revealing the central actors, indirect links, and organic clusters.
+Artist Collector Network maps collectors and artists based on the relationship of being in an art collection.
+Both artists and collectors are invited to participate with a list of their collectors or artists.
+The database for the map is provided from both parties of an acquisition and it is confirmed only by the party who provided the data.
+The map is a self-organizing software, where the names are connected based on the relationship of being in the collection and they naturally find their position through connecting forces on the canvas, revealing the central actors, indirect links, and organic clusters.
 With the third phase of this work, an algorithmic prediction system presents future links between artists and collectors, the probability of a collector acquiring a work from a new artist and vice versa.

-This work was started in 2011 as Phase I at Borusan Contemporary Museum, Istanbul, then continued with Phase II at Maçka Art Gallery, Istanbul (2012), and lastly Phase III, again at Borusan Contemporary Museum (2013).
-Also, a special instance was produced for the 30th Ljubljana Biennial of Graphic Arts (2013) that includes Slovenian artist and collectors.
+This work was started in 2011 as Phase I at Borusan Contemporary Museum, Istanbul, then continued with Phase II at Maçka Art Gallery, Istanbul (2012), and Phase III developed for an exhibtion at Borusan Contemporary Museum (2013).
+A special instance was produced for the 30th Ljubljana Biennial of Graphic Arts (2013) that includes Slovenian artist and collectors.

 Artist Collector Network: Phase II, Burak, Macka Sanat